OCA/purchase-workflow/purchase_partial_invoicing/README.rst

 To use this module, you need to:

-* In order to create invoice from purchase order line, you have to set invoice method on purchas order to based on purchase order line.
+* In order to create invoice from purchase order line, you have to set invoice method on purchas order to "based on purchase order line".

 For further information, please visit: